 TKO Continuous Sparring (Muay Thai Style Stand Up only) Rules

-Light Contact Fighting in a Continuous Manner.
+A Leg and Full Body Light Contact (No Head) Fighting in a Continuous Manner.
 Under no circumstances should light contact continuous fighting simulates full contact kickboxing.
 Utilizing well-controlled techniques, ring craftsmanship and combination skills, competitors should attempt to “outscore” rather than “overpower” their opponent.

 Each match is carried out with running time.
-The referee will evaluate the relative effectiveness of each fighter based on the number, quality and variety of scoring strikes, defense and conditioning.
-Rules violations (whether penalized by the referee or not) will downgrade the referree evaluation of the offending fighter.
-The referee will determine the winner of each match by decision.
+The referee and judges will evaluate the relative effectiveness of each fighter based on the number, quality and variety of scoring strikes, defense and conditioning.
+Rules violations (whether penalized by the referee or not) will downgrade the judges evaluation of the offending fighter.
+The three officials will determine the winner of each match by majority decision.

 • Adult divisions: mouth-guard, Head Gear, 10oz gloves or larger, groin protection, shin/instep guards.